 The Stand Comedy Club in Glasgow that offers improv and stand-up comedy nights at affordable prices, and is a great alternative to the usual evening spent with a date.
 Being such a small venue, and often hosting established comics like Kevin Bridges testing out new material, tickets sell out fast – so this is one for a date you can plan in advance!
 Prices vary by the act, but The Stand commits to providing affordable events to keep comedy accessible, and also offer a student discount.

 If you’re out on a date around the end of October until mid-November, GlasGlow is a captivating light show like no other.
+It’s romantic, cheap, and really pretty – hence it’s place on the list of best date ideas in Glasgow.
 Hosted yearly in the Botanic Gardens, this immersive experience includes a street food market, laser shows, and plenty of insta-worthy backdrops.
 Tickets for adults are £16 peak (Thurs-Sun) and £12 off-peak (Mon-Wed).

 Inn Deep is another student favourite venue: with its cheap food and drink, great riverside location, and modern dive-bar-style aesthetic, you’ll never fail to impress when taking your date here.
 The bar is open day and night with indoor and outdoor seating, and entrance either from the Kelvin Walkway by the river or at street level on Great Western Road.
 It is also renowned for being dog-friendly, with free water and biscuits on offer, so you could both bring yours along if you really wanted to go full-101 Dalmatians – or just bond over a spot of dog-watching.